Zonico6/PSE/pflichtenheft_draft.md

 - Each faculty member owns zero or one accounts
 - Each member can act as an author as well as a reviewer
 - A member has an overview of all reviews that have been requested from him and have not yet been reviewed by him
+- When submitting a review request, the author can can and must designate a deadline, the pdf of the paper, the author of the paper, the list of assignees for that review request
+- Each paper is associated with a deadline after which no more reviews can be submitted and only the author can view the paper anymore
+- The author can delete papers after their review deadline has expired

 #### Review
 - k